 An award-winning journalist and novelist, Lynn is author of six humorous fiction and non-fiction books, including Death By Chick Lit (called “brilliant” by New York Magazine) and Breakup Girl to the Rescue!
 Her writing—on gender, culture, and a wide range of social justice issues—has appeared in The New York Times and The New York Times Magazine, Salon, Glamour, and a twenty-year-career’s worth of national newspapers, magazines, and literary anthologies.
 She founded and taught for years Mediabistro’s popular class in Humor Writing for Journalists.
 Lynn has appeared on TV and radio like a jillion times, including as a Tonya Harding lookalike, which is a long story.

-ELSA WAITHE (founding instructor) is a standup comedian from Norfolk, VA now living in Brooklyn, NY.
-Her comedy is a mix of lighthearted jabs but critical jabs at attitudes and issues around homosexuality and race—and herself.
+ELSA WAITHE (classes) is a standup comedian from Norfolk, VA now living in Brooklyn, NY.
+Her comedy is a mix of lighthearted but critical jabs at attitudes and issues around homosexuality and race—and herself.
 Elsa recently made Time Out New York’s LGBTQ POC We’re Obsessed With list.
-She’s been featured on This American Life, hosted the monthly comedy show “Affirmative Laughter” at The Experiment Comedy Gallery, and performs all over New York.
+She’s been featured on This American Life, hosts the monthly comedy show “Affirmative Laughter” at Bureau of General Services – Queer Division, and performs all over New York.
 She is GOLD’s founding and lead instructor. @elsajustelsa

 NAOMI PITT (intern, social media) is a comedian, musician, and lover of all things cheese.
 She is currently studying stand-up at the Comedy Cellar and performing improv at the PIT and UCB Theatre, and has studied sketch writing with the Second City.
 Having dreamed of being a professional comedian since she was a kid—memorizing stand-up specials and staying up late watching Saturday Night Live—she moved to New York from her home state of Vermont in 2016 to pursue comedy.
 Naomi is excited to be working with GOLD to create a collaborative and motivational atmosphere for girls and women to find their funny.

-JES TOM (instructor) is a weird queer stand up comic with but one goal: To hurt the feelings of The Oppressor.
+JES TOM (classes) is a weird queer stand up comic with but one goal: To hurt the feelings of The Oppressor.
 Born & raised in San Francisco and now established in New York, Jes is a fresh voice in stand up comedy, gleefully providing the non-binary queer Asian-American radical cyborg perspective that everyone never knew they wanted.
 Jes has performed in all five boroughs of New York City, in colleges and conferences spanning the frigid American northeast, and in other venues of all sorts including Caroline’s on Broadway, Gotham Comedy Club, Bowery Poetry Club, Nuyorican Poets Café, The Town Hall, and The Friars’ Club.
 Jes debuted their first full-length solo show, FRESH OFF THE BANANA BOAT, to a sold-out audience at Dixon Place’s HOT!
 Festival in 2014.
 Jes’ first 30 minute comedy special, Cold Brew, was recorded live in August 2016 at Astoria’s QED: A Place to Show and Tell, and they created and starred in the viral Ghost in the Shell PSA.
 Jes Tom holds a BA in Theatre from Smith College.
 They have completed the Meisner Acting program at Maggie Flanigan Studio.
 Jes Tom made Time Out New York’s LGBTQ POC We’re Obsessed With list in 2017. www.jestomdotcom.com

-AVERY LENDER (T.A.) is a sophomore at Fieldston in New York City.
+AVERY LENDER (T.A.) is a high school student at Fieldston in New York City.
 She performs monthly at Gotham Comedy Club with Kids ‘N Comedy, and has appeared at the Cinderblock Comedy Festival, Broadway Comedy Club and UCB East.
 Avery enjoys eyeliner, Adult Swim cartoons, and good lo mein.